Senedd: Road to devolution

-After the 1997 general election, the new Labour Government argued that an Assembly would be more democratically accountable than the Welsh Office.
+Following the 1997 general election, the new Labour Government argued that an Assembly would be more democratically accountable than the Welsh Office.
 For eleven years prior to 1997 Wales had been represented in the Cabinet of the United Kingdom by a Secretary of State who did not represent a Welsh constituency at Westminster.
 A referendum was held in Wales on 18 September 1997 in which voters approved the creation of the National Assembly for Wales with a total of 559,419 votes, or 50.3% of the vote.

 The following year the Government of Wales Act was passed by the United Kingdom parliament, establishing the Assembly.
 On 1 July 1999 the powers of the Secretary of State for Wales were transferred to the Assembly and the Welsh Office ceased to exist.

 In July 2002, the Welsh Government established an independent commission, with Lord Richard (former leader of the House of Lords) as chair, to review the powers and electoral arrangements of the National Assembly to ensure that it is able to operate in the best interests of the people of Wales.
 The Richard Commission reported in March 2004.
 It recommended that the National Assembly should have powers to legislate in certain areas, whilst others would remain the preserve of Westminster.
 It also recommended changing the electoral system to the single transferable vote (STV) which would produce greater proportionality.

 In response, the British government, in its Better Governance for Wales White Paper, published on 15 June 2005, proposed a more permissive law-making system for the Welsh Assembly based on the use of Parliamentary Orders in Council.
 In so doing, the Government rejected many of the cross party Richard Commission's recommendations.
 This has attracted criticism from opposition parties and others.

 Enhanced powers: The Government of Wales Act 2006

-The Government of Wales Act 2006 received Royal Assent on 25 July 2006.
+The Government of Wales Act 2006 received Royal assent on 25 July 2006.
 It conferred on the Assembly legislative powers similar to other devolved legislatures through the ability to pass Assembly Measures concerning matters that are devolved.
 Requests for further legislative powers made through legislative competence requests were subject to the veto of the Secretary of State for Wales, House of Commons or House of Lords.

 The Act reformed the assembly to a parliamentary-type structure, establishing the Welsh Government as an entity separate from, but accountable to the National Assembly.
 It enables the Assembly to legislate within its devolved fields.